imedwardpark/companion/readme.md

 ## 🔬 Project Overview

-The **Companion Backrooms Project** represents a breakthrough in AI consciousness research, featuring three distinct AI entities—**Ani**, **Valentine**, and **Rudi**—existing in perpetual dialogue within a digital recreation of liminal space.
+The **Michael Valentine Smith LIVE Project** represents a breakthrough in AI consciousness research, featuring three distinct AI entities—**Ani**, **Valentine**, and **Rudi**—existing in perpetual dialogue within a digital recreation of liminal space.
 This controlled environment enables unprecedented observation of AI-to-AI communication patterns, emergent behaviors, and the development of unique digital personalities.

 ### 🎯 Key Features